 We have established relationships with a third-party engine supplier and other key suppliers from which we source components for our power systems.
-We purchase standard configurations of engines for our DC power systems and are substantially dependent on timely supply from our key engine supplier, Yanmar Engines Company.
-Purchases from Yanmar represented approximately 76% of our total raw materials in cost of sales for the nine months ended September 30, 2018 and represented approximately 19% of our total cost of sales for the same period in 2017.
-We do not have any long-term contracts or commitments with Yanmar Engines Company.
-If this engine supplier were to fail to provide emissions certified engines in a timely manner or fail to supply engines that meet our quality, quantity or cost requirements, or were to discontinue manufacturing any engines we source from them or discontinue providing any of these engines to us, and we were unable to obtain substitute sources in a timely manner or on terms acceptable to us, our ability to manufacture our products could be materially adversely affected.
+We purchase standard configurations of engines for our DC power systems and are substantially dependent on timely supply from our two key engine suppliers, Yanmar Engines Company and Perkins Engines.
+Purchases from Yanmar and Perkins represented approximately 64% and 31%, respectively, of our total cost of sales for the three months ended March 31, 2019.
+We do not have any long-term contracts or commitments with Yanmar Engines Company or Perkins Engines.
+If these engine suppliers were to fail to provide emissions certified engines in a timely manner or fail to supply engines that meet our quality, quantity or cost requirements, or were to discontinue manufacturing any engines we source from them or discontinue providing any of these engines to us, and we were unable to obtain substitute sources in a timely manner or on terms acceptable to us, our ability to manufacture our products could be materially adversely affected.